The local-first network scanner

 The full scanner, on your phone too.

-Not a watered-down companion — the iOS and Android apps run the same scanning engine as the desktop.
+The iOS and Android apps run the same scanning engine as the desktop, not a watered-down companion build.
 Walk around the house or office and scan from where you stand.
 One license covers every device you own.

 iOS & Android